Local Eats

 Via 313

 Via 313 is a tricky one for me.
 When I first tried them years ago outside of Crown Anchor when they were a food truck, they were delicious!
 However, over the years, I feel the quality has declined a bit and the prices have increased.
-That being said, the Cadillac pizza (Gorgonzola, Fig Preserves, Prosciutto, Parmesan, Balsamic Glaze) has remained one of the best pizzas in Austin!
-The sweet fig preserves complement the gorgonzola and prosciutto perfectly, creating a perfect balance of sweet and salty.
+That being said, We used to enjoy the Cadillac pizza (Gorgonzola, Fig Preserves, Prosciutto, Parmesan, Balsamic Glaze)- The sweet fig preserves complement the gorgonzola and prosciutto perfectly, creating a perfect balance of sweet and salty.
 In terms of Detroit style, they are the most popular in Austin and they offer a gluten-free crust option as well.
 Here is their website.
 They have multiple locations.

 Jersey Giant Pizza (Bee Cave)